Schedule an Appointment 1-305-251-8650

 Kidney Stone Removal

 Intense pain, difficulty urinating, and nausea are all common signs of obstructing urinary stones.
-Often, depending upon the size and location of stone, few of them pass away with plenty of fluid and time, but symptoms that refuse to go away may indicate a larger stone, or a smaller severely obstructing stone.
+Often, depending upon the size and location of the stone, some of them pass away with plenty of fluid and time, but symptoms that refuse to go away may indicate a larger stone, or a smaller, severely obstructing stone.
 Such a stone in a diabetic can be hazardous if left untreated.
-Fortunately today, numerous methods are available to treat these stones and almost all can be done in an outpatient setting.
-If you’re in the South Florida area and need your stone related pain checked out, call Dr. Sanjay Razdan at his office in Miami, Florida to schedule your consultation or request an appointment.
-Dr. Shirin Razdan is considered one of the best new robotic urologic surgeons in the United States who cares for patients with a range of urologic conditions, including enlarged prostate symptoms, kidney stones, kidney tumors, and prostate cancer.
+Fortunately today, numerous methods are available to treat these stones, and almost all can be done in an outpatient setting.
+If you’re in the South Florida area and need your stone related pain checked out, call Dr. Sanjay Razdan at his office in Miami, Florida, to schedule your consultation or request an appointment.
+Dr. Shirin Razdan is considered one of the best new robotic urologic surgeons in the United States, who cares for patients with a range of urologic conditions, including enlarged prostate symptoms, kidney stones, kidney tumors, and prostate cancer.

 best kidney stone removal